Equivariant Hirzebruch class for singular varieties: Schubert varieties and cells

+The singularities of Schubert varieties in flag manifolds $G/B$ or more general in homogeneous spaces $G/P$ were studied by many authors, see for example the monograph \cite{BiLa}, especially \S4.4, or \cite{WoYo}.
+The maximal torus $T\subset G$ has a discrete fixed point set in $G/P$.
+Each fixed point corresponds to a Schubert cell.
+Whenever a Schubert cell contains another cell in the closure, one can ask what is the singularity at the boundary point.
+Even the question of smoothness has turned out to be difficult, see \cite[\S4.6]{BiLa}.
+Localized Hirzebruch class of the boundary point is an invariant which describes in a way the singularity.
+For example if the point is smooth, then the local Hirzebruch class decomposes into linear factors.
+We have computed localized Hirzebruch classes in some cases and noticed certain phenomenon.
+Various computation experiments show that the class

-holds for Schubert varieties.
+is positive for Schubert varieties.
 The Schubert varieties are sums of open cells and the positivity holds for cells as well.
 The expansion should be in variables $\delta$ and $S_i$ for a positive basis in the sense of \cite{AGM}.
-We have already given an example of the cone over a quadric in $\P^1$.
+We have already given an example of the cone over a quadric in $\P^1$, Example \ref{stozLGe} formula (\ref{stozLG}).
+The Hirzebruch class written in variables $\delta$ and $S_w=e^{-w}-1$ is equal to

 This is the singularity of the codimension one Schubert variety in the Lagrangian Grassmannian $LG(2)$.
-The class of the complement is equal to: Here for a weight $w$ the variable $S_w$ is equal to $e^{-w}-1$.
-It is remarkable that the Hirzebruch class can be expressed by the variables associated to the characters of the representation, although they do not span whole equivariant cohomology of a point.
+The class of the complement is equal to:{ } It is remarkable that the Hirzebruch class can be expressed by the variables associated to the characters of the representation, although they do not span whole equivariant cohomology of a point.
 This phenomenon is easy to explain: resolving the singularity of $X$ we construct new $\T$-varieties for which the weights of the tangent spaces are combinations of the original weights.

 The method of \cite{We} allows to compute the Hirzebruch class of the codimension one Schubert variety in the classical Grassmannian $Gr_n(\C^{2n})$.
 Locally this Schubert variety is equal to the determinantal variety consisting of singular quadratic matrices.
 The case $n=2$ is the quadratic singularity in $\C^4$, which is toric.
 The Hirzebruch class was computed in Example \ref{g24}, and the formula for the open complement is the following: